-These STIs are sneaky.
-Three in four women with Chlamydia don’t even know that they have it because they have no symptoms .
+These STIs are sneaky, and 3 in 4 women with chlamydia don’t even know that they have it because they have no symptoms .
+So what actually happens?

-Untreated STI’s can lead to pelvic inflammatory disease, which causes scarring on the fallopian tubes and other female reproductive organs .
+Untreated STIs can lead to pelvic inflammatory disease, which causes scarring on the fallopian tubes and other female reproductive organs .
 When this happens, sperm finds it hard to reach an egg.

 Using a condom is the easiest way to avoid pelvic inflammatory disease.
 If you choose not to use condoms, just make sure you get regular STI tests.

-You can easily get tested for Chlamydia or Gonorrhea when you visit your GP.
+You can easily get tested for chlamydia or gonorrhea when you visit your GP.
 You either pee in a cup or you can get your GP to take a swab test when you’re in for a routine pap smear.